Jacques Smalle: Reinstatement

+Smalle stood down as a deputy federal chairperson of the DA at the party's Federal Congress held from 1 to 2 April 2023.

+Smalle was sworn in as a DA MP on 10 May 2023.
+On 10 May, the DA announced that Smalle was nominated for the position of provincial chairperson of the party ahead of the party's Limpopo conference.
+He was elected at the provincial conference on 27 May 2023, having defeated Désirée van der Walt.

 Personal life

 He was married to Heidi Smalle; they had two children together, Pierre and Juan.
 Juan committed suicide on 28 January 2023 on his father's farm in Makhado.

 Smalle speaks three languages: English, Afrikaans and TshiVenda.